app2pack/Windows365-Scripts/README.md

-This Powershell script is used to add the user to the local admin group and allow to elevate using run as admin.
+This powershell script can be used inside windows 365 cloud pc to add the user to the local admin group and help to elevate permissions using run as admin where they have to enter their credentials to allow admin access.
+By default the allow local admin user settings suppress this and just prompt user to accept or cancel the elevation.